salidas-mayor-potencia-arduino-transistor-bjt

 Higher power outputs with Arduino and BJT transistor

-In previous entries, we have seen how to use the digital outputs and PWM analog outputs of Arduino to perform actions in the world.
+In previous posts, we have seen how to use Arduino’s digital outputs and PWM analog outputs to perform actions in the real world.

-However, outputs in Arduino are limited in both voltage and current.
-The maximum voltage they can supply will be the supply voltage (5V or 3.3V depending on the model).
-On the other hand, the maximum allowable current is 40mA, with a recommended value of less than 20mA.
+However, Arduino outputs are limited in both voltage and current.
+The maximum voltage they can supply will be the operating voltage (5V or 3.3V depending on the model).
+As for the maximum allowable current, it is 40mA, with a recommended value below 20mA.

 Beyond turning on a small load or running a few example programs, the truth is that in the real world this is not enough to operate most loads, not even a small DC motor or a relay.

-This behavior is common, in general, in all automata.
-The function of an automaton is not to provide enough current to perform actions.
-Its function is to read inputs, perform calculations, communicate with other automata, and command actions.
+This behavior is common, in general, in all controllers.
+The function of a controller is not to provide sufficient current to perform actions.
+Its function is to read inputs, perform calculations, communicate with other controllers, and command actions.

 Remember, the processor is the “brain” of a machine, not the muscle.